 Where to eat

 - Konoba Čemu Priša, Gospic: Must visit place if you want to try traditional Croatian food, Peka, which is cooked under fire.
 The restaurant name literally means, “what’s the hurry” talks about the unhurried culture of the place.
-Interesting artifacts and souvenirs have been personally collected by the owner, Nikola Stilinoyic, to create a rustic traditional farmer environment.
+Interesting artefacts and souvenirs have been personally collected by the owner, Nikola Stilinoyic, to create a rustic traditional farmer environment.
 Your meals become even more enjoyable with the traditional Dalmatian/Klopskey Music that plays in the café cum bar.

 - Grabovac Restaurant: set in the newly opened hotel – Holiday Park Macola – is good when you are looking to grab a drink with your friends or family.